ShadowOlympus/ShadowOlympus/README.md

 - 👋 Hi, I’m @ShadowOlympus
 - 👀 I’m interested in Ethical Hacking
 - 🌱 I’m currently learning EVERYTHING ( Need to be on top of my game)
-- 💞️ I’m looking to collaborate on New projects are colaborations
+- 💞️ I’m looking to collaborate on New projects and colaborations
 - 📫 How to reach me on x (former Twitter) @cybershadowoly
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Just a normal human